Kumari-Pragati/DeCEAT/README.md

 # 🧠 DeCEAT: Decoding Carbon Emissions of AI-driven Testing

 This repository contains the complete experimental framework, datasets, and metric resources developed for the paper
-**“ DeCEAT:Decoding Carbon Emissions of AI-driven Testing”**.
+**“DeCEAT: Decoding Carbon Emissions of AI-driven Testing”**.

 DeCEAT is a sustainability-aware framework that quantifies the trade-offs between **energy efficiency**, **carbon emissions**, **test coverage quality**, and **execution time** in small language models (SLMs).
 It integrates structured prompt engineering, emission tracking via **CodeCarbon**, and unified sustainability metrics for transparent and reproducible analysis.